• Home

 Marketing and Communications

-With over a decade of marketing and digital content experience, Dru is also a proud Ngiyampaa man.
+With over a decade of marketing, project management and digital content experience, Dru is also a proud Ngiyampaa man.
 With a track record that includes working on projects for HBO, The History Channel and the BBC, Dru has also successfully lead local award-winning high quality digital marketing and content, ranging from major campaigns, commercials and feature films.

-Dru is also an international award-winning feature filmmaker, with his films winning awards at festivals in L.A, Austin, and being named #5 in The Guardian’s: 10 Best Aussie Films of 2015.
+Dru is also an international award-winning feature filmmaker, with his films winning awards at festivals in L.A, Austin, as well as coming in at #5 in The Guardian’s: 10 Best Aussie Films of 2015.

 Courses